MissouriMRR/docs/subteams/flight/installation_guide/installation_guide.md

 ### Using Windows Subsystem for Linux (WSL):

 Alternatively, on Windows, you can instead install a more lightweight Linux VM using Windows Subsystem for Linux (WSL).
-Simple install [Ubuntu 22.04 from the Microsoft Store](https://www.microsoft.com/store/productId/9PN20MSR04DW).
+Simply install [Ubuntu 22.04 from the Microsoft Store](https://www.microsoft.com/store/productId/9PN20MSR04DW).
 Then, in the Windows Terminal app, click the + button in the title bar and choose Ubuntu to open a new terminal in your Ubuntu VM.